iri031/monad/Readme.md

 ## Todo

 - Writes need to use the write io_uring
-- Need to test moving a fiber between my executor and Klemens' executor as proof that the execution bridge works as intended.
 - Need to test cancellation works
 - A test should make 1 billion tasks to prove it works without issue and scales without issue.